A Gest of Robyn Hode: Second Fytte

-Tale B

-Episode 1 (Third Fytte)
+Third Fytte

 It is now autumn.
 Little John is still the Knight's Yeoman, and joins other young men in longbow target practice.
 Three times Little John shoots; three times he "split the wand".
 The Sheriff of Nottingham is impressed.
 He approaches Little John, asking his name and birthplace.
 Little John replies, Reynold Greenleaf of Holderness.
 The Sheriff then asks Little John to work for him.
 Only if the Sheriff obtains a leave of absence from the Knight, Little John advises.
 The Knight agrees, and Little John rides off on one of the Sheriff's good strong horses.

 One day the Sheriff goes hunting and leaves Little John behind.
 It is now past noon, and Little John has not eaten.
 Little John asks the steward for dinner, but is told not until the Sheriff comes home.
 Little John then threatens the butler, and gives him a strong blow to his back.
 The butler runs to the pantry and shuts the door.
 Little John kicks the door open and drinks more than his share of the ale and wine.

 The Sheriff's Cook, a bold stout man, confronts Little John.
 The Cook delivers three strong blows to Little John, who vows that he won't leave until he pays the Cook back.
 They both draw swords and fight for an hour, with neither gaining the advantage.
 Little John acknowledges that the Cook is the best swordsman he has ever seen; if he is as good with the bow, the Cook could join with Robin Hood.
 The Cook agrees.
 Little John and the Cook sit down to a fine dinner.
 Then they break the lock on the Sheriff's treasury and steal all the silver dinnerware plus 300 pounds in coin.
 They leave immediately to meet Robin Hood.

 After they greet each other, Robin Hood inquires as who is "that fair yeoman" accompanying Little John, and what is the news from Nottingham.
 Little John responds that the proud Sheriff sends his greetings, his Cook, his silver tableware, and 300 pounds in coin.
 Robin replies sarcastically that it wasn't because of the Sheriff's generosity.
 Little John has a sudden thought to trick the Sheriff.
 He runs 5 miles to meet the Sheriff, hunting with his hounds.
 Where have you been, demands the Sheriff.
 In this forest, replies Little John, I have seen a green hart, with a herd of 140 deer.
-The Sherriff exclaims, that would be a sight to see!
+The Sheriff exclaims, that would be a sight to see!
 Then quickly follow me, says Little John.
 When they meet Robin and his 140 men, Little John announces that here is the master hart and his herd of deer!
 The Sheriff is amazed by how Little John has betrayed him.
 It's your fault, says Little John, I never got my dinner at your place.